19hours/sg-statutes/Acts/Singapore Corporation of Rehabilitative Enterprises Act.md

 25\.
 All expenses incurred in carrying out the purposes of this Act shall be met from the funds of the Corporation.

-### Estimates

-26\.—(1) The Corporation shall in every year cause to be prepared and adopt annual estimates of income and expenditure of the Corporation for the ensuing year.

-(2) Supplementary estimates may be adopted by the Corporation.
+### Minister’s approval of estimates

-(3) A copy of all annual and supplementary estimates shall, upon their adoption by the Corporation, be sent forthwith to the Minister who may approve or disallow any item or portion of any item shown in the estimates, and shall return the estimates as amended by him to the Corporation and the Corporation shall be bound thereby.
+26\.—(1) A copy of all annual estimates of revenue and expenditure and supplementary estimates must, upon their adoption by the Corporation, be sent without delay to the Minister.

+(2) The Minister may approve or disallow any item or portion of any item shown in the annual estimates or supplementary estimates.

+(3) The Minister must return the annual estimates or supplementary estimates as amended under subsection (2) to the Corporation, and the Corporation is bound by the Minister’s decision.

-(4) The estimates as approved by the Minister shall be published in theGazette.
+(4) The estimates as approved by the Minister must be published in theGazette.

+[Act 5 of 2018 wef 01/04/2018]

 ### Grants